temitayo-ob/darey.io-projects/project_git/project_git.md

 ### Making your first commit

-in the last section we created a directoty and initialized a git repository, now we will make our first commit.
+In the last section we created a directoty and initialized a git repository, now we will make our first commit.

 A commit is basically saving changes made to a repository either its by adding, modifying, or deleting text or files, it takes a snapshot of the current state of your repository and saves a copy in the .git folder inside your working directory.

 follow these steps to make a commit
-- inside your working directory create a file index.txt using command `touch index.txt`
+- Inside your working directory create a file index.txt using command `touch index.txt`
 - Write any sentence of your choice inside the text file afterwards and save your changes.
 - Add your chsnges to git staging area using this command `git add .`
 - To commit your changes to git, run the command `git commit -m "initial commit"`